-Amy has worked with NGOs and multi-disciplinary delegations from Latvia, Lithuania, Kazakhstan, the Republic of Moldova, and Tajikistan on strengthening their responses to violence against women, including domestic and sexual violence and trafficking.
+Amy has worked with NGOs and multi-disciplinary delegations from Armenia, Bulgaria, Georgia, Latvia, Lithuania, Kazakhstan, Moldova, and Tajikistan on strengthening their responses to violence against women, including domestic and sexual violence and trafficking.
 Amy has designed training curricula, presentations, and study visits for GRW’s international partners, as well as aided them in monitoring and evaluating their justice system responses to violence against women.
 She has provided input to various United Nations bodies including UN Women, the Committee on the Elimination of Discrimination against Women, and the Special Rapporteur on Violence against Women, its causes and consequences.

 Prior to joining Global Rights for Women, Amy practiced law as a labor and employment attorney, while also working with the National Immigrant Justice Center and the Domestic Violence Legal Clinic to represent victims of violence in Cook County, Illinois.
 With DVLC’s assistance, Amy developed a clinical program for others at her firm to do similar work.